 So, you’ve decided to create a website or a blog.
 You have completed all the steps of installing WordPress, choosing a web host, etc. Now, you’re stuck at choosing a WordPress theme.
 I understand choosing can be hard.
 Barry Schwartz explains the paradox of choice.
 According to him, as the number of choices increases, so does the level of effort required to analyze all the choices.
 We often don’t feel we have made the right decision, purely because there is so much choice available.
 As they say, grass is greener on the other side.
 According to Schwartz, “Choice has made us not freer but more paralyzed, not happier but more dissatisfied.”

 A good research will always help you avoid problems down the road.
 Even better is learning from people who’ve ‘been there and done that’.
 I’ve decided to create a guide on how to choose a WordPress theme for your website/blog.
 Read on…

 Point 1.
 Would you like a free or a paid theme?

-The first thing to do is to figure out if you will like to pay for a theme or use a free theme for your wp design.
+The first thing to do is to figure out if you will like to pay for a theme or use a free theme for your website.
 When you visit the WordPress Themes Directory, you’ll find an overwhelming number of options to choose from.
 There are literally thousands of options for you to choose from.
 It won’t make any sense for you to go through them all, right?

 Step 1 for choosing a WordPress theme: Decide whether you would like to pay for your theme or use a free one.